 Nothing suggests this is a well-thought-out plan, but the playwright’s plan is this: She will enjoy the frisson of a man in her private room.
 She seems to want what these days may be called a queerplatonic relationship with the man.

-The entire story is one long battle between desire and restraint.
+The entire story is one long big struggle between desire and restraint.
 The playwright uses food as children’s books use food — as a highly sensuous experience, where other works use sex.

-Mansfield tended to leave self-revelations off the page.
+Mansfield tended to leave anagnorises off the page.
 They happened between the gaps.

 In the gaps of “Psychology”, the playwright does seem to realise something, though in true modernist style, she probably doesn’t fully understand it.